ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-Two random variables $x $ and$y $ are independent if their probabilities distribution can be expressed as a product of two factors, one involving only$x $ and one involving only$y$:
+Two random variables $x$ and $y$ are independent if their probabilities distribution can be expressed as a product of two factors, one involving only $x$ and one involving only $y$:

 $$